Read more about the changes made on December 15 here.

-Stripe and its Affiliates will not be liable for any losses, damages, or costs you suffer, or delays in a Stripe Entity's performance or non-performance, to the extent caused by a Force Majeure Event.
+Stripe Group will not be liable for any losses, damages, or costs you suffer, or delays in a Stripe Entities’ performance or non-performance, to the extent caused by a Force Majeure Event.

 You may not assign or transfer any obligation or benefit under this Agreement without Stripe’s consent.
 Any attempt to assign or transfer in violation of the previous sentence will be void in each instance.
 If you wish to assign this Agreement, please contact us.
 Stripe may, without your consent, freely assign and transfer this Agreement, including any of its rights or obligations under this Agreement.
 This Agreement will be binding on, inure to the benefit of, and be enforceable by the parties and their permitted assigns.